hanipubaidur/MoneyFlow/README.md

 ## 🚀 Main Features

 - **Dashboard Overview:**
-  See your balance, income, expenses, and ratios in real-time with animated breakdowns by period (daily, weekly, monthly, yearly).
+  See your balance, income, expenses, and ratios in real-time with animated breakdowns by period (daily, weekly, monthly, yearly) **or by custom date**.

 - **Transaction Recording:**
   Log income (cash, transfer, e-wallet) and expenses (categories, savings, etc) with easy selection.